 Shotpouch Creek

-The Marys River Watershed Council will provide further riparian and in-stream restoration of Shotpouch Creek, a tributary of the Tum Tum and Marys rivers.
-The project is supported by private landowners, the Bureau of Land Management, US Forest Service, the Oregon Watershed Enhancement Board, National Oceanic and Atmospheric Administration, and other partners.
-The restoration will enhance ecosystem and floodplain connectivity and provide additional habitat for salmonids and other native species.
+The Marys River Watershed Council is conducting riparian and in-stream restoration work in Shotpouch Creek, a tributary of the Tum Tum and Marys rivers.
+Private landowners, the Bureau of Land Management, U.S. Forest Service, the Oregon Watershed Enhancement Board, National Oceanic and Atmospheric Administration and other partners provide support for the project.
+The restoration enhances ecosystem and floodplain connectivity and provides additional habitat for salmonids and other native species.

 Progress so far

-In previous phases of the Shotpouch creek project the Watershed Council worked with 15 landowners over a 5 mile reach of the stream to remove fish passage barriers, install large woody debris, pull back incised stream banks, and installed fencing and off-channel watering systems to remove livestock from the streambed.
-The watershed council planted 37 acres of native riparian plants near Shotpouch creek.
-The project helped to stop additional human caused impacts on the creek and resume natural processes that build habitat quantity and complexity.
+In previous phases of the Shotpouch creek project the Watershed Council worked with 15 landowners over a 5 mile reach of the stream to remove fish passage barriers, install large woody debris, pull back incised stream banks, and install fencing and off-channel watering systems to remove livestock from the streambed.
+The watershed council also planted 37 acres of native riparian plants near Shotpouch creek.
+These actions helped to stop additional anthropogenic impacts on the creek and resume natural processes that build habitat quantity and complexity.

 Aerial views of a section of Shotpouch Creek before, during, and after riparian planting and livestock exclusion fencing.
 Riparian areas have become fuller and more diverse.
 Photography sourced from Google Earth